radial/docs/concepts/topology.md

   communication.

-The idea is that the hub is the gathering point for all the complexity of your app as it relates to your cluster: the volumes, the local bind mounts, the configuration etc., so that your spoke container is free just to worry about the code and the running process.
+The idea is that the hub is the gathering point for all the complexity of your wheel as it relates to your stack: the volumes, the local bind mounts, the configuration etc., so that your spoke containers are free just to worry about the code and the running process.
 This completely separates the configuration from the application itself allowing further modularity with managing everything.

 ## The Spoke Container